uc-cdis/fence/docs/usersync.md

 You can configure one or more dbGaP SFTP servers to sync telemetry files from.
 To configure one single dbGaP server, add credentials and information to the fence-config.yaml under `dbGaP`, this is outlined in [here](https://github.com/uc-cdis/fence/blob/4.14.0/fence/config-default.yaml#L389-L433)

-To configure additional dbGaP servers, include in the config.yaml a list of dbGaP servers under `additional_dbGaP`, like so:
+To configure additional dbGaP servers, include in the config.yaml a list of dbGaP servers under `dbGaP`, like so:

 ```
-additional_dbGaP:
+dbGaP:
 - info:
     host:
     username: